 How to tap a cask

-Place the stillage (wooden cradle) on a level surface where it cannot be disturbed* with the lower end at the front.
+- Place the stillage (wooden cradle) on a level surface where it cannot be disturbed, with the lower end at the front.

-Leave to settle for 12 hours.*
+- Leave to settle for up to 24 hours.

-Draw off ¼ pint to clear the tap of any sediment & throw away.*
+- Remove the spile; draw off ¼ pint to clear the tap of any sediment & throw away.

 Cheers!